ERElli/Hyde/Use Cases/LaunchGame/Play Pre-programmed Level.md

 Play pre-programmed level.

 <strong> Description: </strong>
-The user is currently on the starting menu and wants to play a level that is part of the regular story mode.
+The user is currently on the starting main menu and wants to play a level that is part of the regular story mode.

 <strong> Actors: </strong>
 User